 Landowner Project Deposits - matching funds provided by landowners to be held in trust by ACD for future, planned project installation.
+Funds are returned if the project falls through.

 Easement Endowments - funds held by ACD specific to a conservation easement, the interest of which may be used for conservation inspection, enforcement and management.